 As we set about our methodical tour of the main food court area, we caught the faintest of smells.
 The most minuscule of whiffs.
 The sultry caress of a long yearned for aroma had, by the miracle of some subterranean airflow, been wafted to us.
 The smell was real bread.
 Unsweetened bloody bread.
 It was irresistible and only growing more infectiously welcoming.
 It wasn’t long before we were at the source, Johan’s Bakery.
 We dived into that place without a second thought and soon we were losing our minds at the sight of loaves.
 Brendan and I worked each other into such a frenzy over the baked goods that deep breaths weren’t helping and that was when the cheesy bread was spotted.
 We lost our God.
 DAMN.
 MINDS.
 We started swearing at the bread in disbelieving astonishment that it was actually there.
 Utterly insane at this point, we had lost all grasp on reality.

 Our one lifeline out of the swirling pool of insanity in which we were drowning, was the fact that we had money to buy some of the bread.
 Shaky hands rattled through Taiwanese coinage, wondering whether handing it all over would expedite the bread delivery.
-We soon had bought two cheesy masterpieces each and sat down to consume them.
+By some miracle, we soon had bought two cheesy masterpieces each and sat down to consume them.
 I can truly say that every bite was a profoundly spiritual experience.
 Bite by bite their softness and cheesiness forged a pathway through the haze of bakery-induced psychosis and we escaped that bakery with our minds intact.
 Well, as intact as they had been when we arrived (you know, when we were swearing at bread).

 Ronald mcdonald in Taiwan